newparadigma/about/README.md

-## PHP, Laravel, JavaScript, MySQL, MongoDB, Redis, Docker
+## PHP, Laravel, JavaScript, MySQL, MongoDB, Redis, Docker, Redstone
-## Swift, SwiftUI - try to learn
+## Swift, SwiftUI - learning in progress.
-### Redstone can help you build a autofarm in minecraft :)

 ## About.
 * My first program was a minigame in Minecraft.